 | PEI V | Extreme | Shopping malls, airports, train stations, supermarkets, entrance groups.
 Maximum protection. |

-For shopping centers, where tens of thousands of people with abrasives (sand) on their shoes pass daily, and cleaning equipment is constantly running, glazed porcelain stoneware is often entirely unsuitable.
+For shopping centers where tens of thousands of people pass daily with abrasives (sand) on their shoes, and where cleaning equipment operates, glazed porcelain stoneware is often not suitable at all.

 Expert solution: Use homogeneous (unglazed) full-body porcelain stoneware.
-In such a material, the pattern passes through the entire thickness of the tile (from 10 mm).
-Even if the top layer wears off by a millimeter in 10 years, the color and texture will remain unchanged.
-Class — exclusively PEI V.
+In such a material, the pattern runs through the entire thickness of the tile (from 10 mm).
+Even if the top layer wears down by a millimeter after 10 years, the color and texture will remain unchanged.
+The class is exclusively PEI V. Reliable solutions of this level for ultra-large areas are offered by factories Seramiksan, QUA Granite, and Cerdisa.

 In food establishments, the load is distributed unevenly.
 The main traffic is concentrated near the bar counter and at the entrances to the restrooms.

-Expert solution: For dining halls, designer wood-look or stone-look porcelain stoneware of PEI IV class is suitable.
-For professional kitchens, the main criterion is not only PEI but also acid resistance (class A or AA) and an anti-slip coefficient of no less than R11-R12 to avoid staff injuries on a wet and greasy floor.
+Expert solution: For dining halls, designer porcelain stoneware imitating wood or stone of class PEI IV from brands such as Inspiro, Prissmacer, or Peronda is suitable.
+For professional kitchens, the main criterion is not only PEI but also acid resistance (class A or AA) and an anti-slip coefficient of no lower than R11-R12 to avoid staff injuries on wet and greasy floors.

-The main enemy of the office floor is not dirt from the street, but the wheels of office chairs that rub the exact same spot for years.
+The main enemy of an office floor is not dirt from the street, but the wheels of office chairs that rub the same spot for years.

 Expert solution: PEI IV porcelain stoneware.
-It is advisable to avoid perfectly glossy surfaces (polished porcelain stoneware), as micro-scratches from chairs will become noticeable on them in just a few months.
-Choose matte or lappato (semi-polished) textures.
+It is advisable to avoid perfectly glossy surfaces (polished porcelain stoneware), as micro-scratches from chairs will become noticeable within a few months.
+Choose matte or lappato (semi-polished) textures, which are widely represented in Italian collections from Refin, Ragno, and Pastorelli.

-The "Antey" Group of Companies provides direct wholesale supplies of porcelain stoneware for construction companies, developers, and architectural bureaus.
+The Group of Trading Companies "Antey" carries out direct wholesale deliveries of porcelain stoneware for construction companies, developers, and architectural bureaus.
 We understand the specifics of commercial properties, therefore we provide:

 Looking for a reliable porcelain stoneware supplier for your project?
-Get a customized commercial offer and technical consultation from GC Antey.
+Get a customized commercial offer and technical consultation from GTC "Antey".

 Get the opportunity to take advantage of all the benefits of working with us!